Acceleratorll/course_maker_agent/README.md

 ## 📖 Usage (Gradio Interface)

 1. Navigate to the [Hugging Face Space](https://huggingface.co/spaces/Tyullix14/course_maker).
-2. You will see input fields for:
+2. You will see a single input for prompt:
-    *   **Course Topic:** (e.g., "Introduction to Quantum Computing", "Sustainable Gardening Basics")
-    *   **Target Audience:** (e.g., "Beginners with no prior knowledge", "Software developers looking to upskill")
-    *   *(Your Gradio app might have a "User Input" field as well, clarify its purpose if it's actively used)*
-3. Fill in the required information.
+3. Enter Prompt(make sure contains e.g., course, lessons, class, modules).
 4. Click the "Generate Course" (or similar) button.
 5. The agent will process the request through the different stages.
 This might take a few moments.
 6. The generated course components (Objective, Knowledge snippets, Lesson, Summary) will be displayed on the page.